jobergner/backent-cli/README.md

         - make basic types same as other types: own map in state
         - represent them in tree as *type (eg. *int)
         - setters fror them should remain the same
-- BROADCASTING (modifications which do not require verification):
+- BROADCASTING (modifications which do not require verification): !!still need to figure out how to conveniently let user define actions with local-first effects
     - EXAMPLES:
         - client side walking
         - attack events